 h) Hydration: No hydration of sol takes place.

 i) Examples: Metallic sols like Ag, gold etc.

 These are stable, strong sols.
 A strong interaction is present between the dispersed phase and the dispersion medium.
 Following are the characteristics of lyophilic sols.

 a) Surface tension: Lower than that of the medium.

 b) Viscosity: Higher than medium.

 c) Reversibility: These are reversible sols.
-When dispersion medium is evaporated and the solvent is added again the same type of sol is formed.
+When the dispersion medium is evaporated and the solvent is added again, the same type of sol is formed.

 d) Stability: More stable due to strong interaction between the dispersed phase and the dispersion medium.

 e) Visibility: The particles are visible under an electron microscope.